 It is acknowledged at the outset that various ratepayers may experience financial hardship for a whole range of issues and that meeting rate obligations constitutes just one element of difficulties that may be faced.
-The purpose of the West Wimmera Shire Council Rates Recovery and Financial Hardship Policy is to provide options for ratepayers facing such situations to deal with the situation positively and reduce the strain imposed by financial hardship.
+The purpose of the West Wimmera Shire Council Financial Hardship Policy is to provide options for ratepayers facing such situations to deal with the situation positively and reduce the strain imposed by financial hardship.
+Any ratepayer who is experiencing financial difficulty is advised that Council is sympathetic to their financial situation and that flexible repayment plans can be developed based on their ability to pay.

-Ratepayers may elect to either negotiate a rate payment plan or apply for a rate deferral.
-Ratepayers seeking to apply for such provision will be required to submit a Financial Hardship Application Form and will be reviewed in line with the West Wimmera Shire Council Rates Recovery and Financial Hardship Policy.
+Ratepayers may elect to either negotiate a payment plan or apply for a rate deferral.
+Ratepayers seeking to apply for such provision will be required to submit a financial hardship application form and will be reviewed in line with the West Wimmera Shire Council Rates Recovery and Financial Hardship Policy.

-Ratepayers applying for Financial Hardship may be required to access financial counselling from an accredited government counsellor, such as through the National Debt Helpline.
+Ratepayers applying for financial hardship are required to access financial counselling from an accredited government counsellor, such as through the National Debt Helpline.
 Financial counselling services are free and confidential.
 The requirement to access a counselling service is to ensure:

-- transparency and consistency in the collation of information, - minimise stress on the ratepayer in the collation of required information, - sustainability and reasonableness of payment agreements
+- transparency and consistency in the collation of information, - minimise stress on the ratepayer in the collation of required information, - sustainability and reasonableness of payment agreements conveyancers), to notify Council by way of notice of disposition or acquisition of an interest in land.